ollieLtd/InstagramBundle/README.md

 -------

 * Ollie Harridge (ollietb) as the author.
-* Randy (sesser) for writing the Instaphp script [https://github.com/sesser/Instaphp]
+* Randy (sesser) for writing the Instaphp script at [https://github.com/sesser/Instaphp]